-Learn more by watching the Parkdale Village BIA & TD Green Streets 2013 Project Documentary below or click here.
+Learn more by watching the Parkdale Village BIA & TD Green Streets 2013 Project Documentary below or click here to read the article.

 Although the Parkdale Village Business Improvement Area (PVBIA) encompasses the area along Queen Street West from Dufferin Street to Roncesvalles Avenue, Parkdale Village itself includes parts of Roncesvalles Village.

 The Village of Parkdale was proclaimed a municipality in January 1879; it became a town in January of 1886 and was annexed by the City of Toronto in March 1889.
 Although the village celebrates over 140 years, the settlement of the area predates its foundation.
 Although the village celebrates over 143 years, the settlement of the area predates its foundation.
 For over 10,000 years Indigenous peoples have lived in this area, the area offered portage routes of the Huron, Iroquois and Chippewa, and later those of the Senecas and Mississaugas.

 In 1812, the 240 acres of land bounded from Lot Street (today’s Queen Street) on the north, Jameson on the west and Dufferin Avenue was granted to James Brock, the cousin of Sir Isaac Brock, in lieu of salary.
 Brock did not occupy or improve the land during his lifetime.
 After Brock’s death in 1830, his widow Lucy Brock sold the lands which became the major part of Parkdale to John Henry Dunn and William Gwynne.